-Where can I buy wild rice?
+Where to buy wild rice

 That depends on how strict your definition of wild rice is.
 You can find it in supermarkets, but you have to be careful.
 Many “wild rice” variations are treated with chemicals and mix in other grains instead of being solely wild rice.
 If you want real wild rice, you need to make sure you are sourcing your wild rice from sustainable, completely natural sites.